QuillDev/StratumSurvival/README.md

 # Stratum Survival [WIP]

-Custom plugin for the StratumSurvival minecraft server ([mc.quill.moe](mc.quill.moe)) adding many custom mobs, weapons, and misc other things!
+Custom plugin for the StratumSurvival minecraft server adding many custom mobs, weapons, and misc other things!

 ## Features